 Most other research on solitary bees has focused on crab spiders.
 In one of the few other studies using solitary bees, Reader et al (2006) found no effect of crab spider presence on visitation by the solitary bee Eucera notata (Apidae) to flowers of crimson spot rockrose, Cistus ladanifer L. (Cistaceae), even though honeybees avoided both inspecting and landing on flowers when crab spiders were present (Reader et al. 2006).
 In contrast, models of non-cryptic spiders altered behavior of both males and females of the solitary bee Ptilothrix fructifera (Holmber) (Apidae), altering male territorial perching behavior, and reducing female visitation and foraging time (Oliveira et al. 2016).
 However, these studies used either non-cryptic predators or lumped cryptic and non-cryptic spider species together, and differences between these and our study suggest that some unique mechanisms may be driving solitary bee response to cryptic predators.
 For instance, strong impacts of ambush bugs on sunflowers could be buffered by their cryptic coloration and behavior (Romero et al. 2011).
+Results from our spectral analyses suggests that ambush bugs are likely cryptic when hunting on the disc flowers of sunflowers, which is a common strategy.
 In our study, male bees tended to land and collect nectar less often during visits to ambush bug occupied flowers, suggesting that they likely perceive ambush bugs to some degree; although, females showed no response to ambush bugs and the interaction was not significant.
 One possible explanation could be differences in exposure to predators between sexes.
 While both male and female Melissodes are typically most active in the early morning, females rest in burrows in the afternoons and overnight while males often gather in sleeping aggregations on sunflower heads, sheltering under ray flowers until morning (Parker et al. 1981).
 This could to lead to males having greater risk exposure, and therefore add to their potential assessment of risk when visiting predator occupied flowers.
 More studies are needed to verify if there are indeed sex-specific differences in risk-assessment in solitary bees.

 The lack of discernable response to predators in our study could also be due to the small spatial scale and high predator density of the experimental garden.
 The capacity for social bees, such as Bombus, to learn has been shown to create spillover effects, where predator presence on flowers can indirectly lead to reduced visitation to all flowers, including those not occupied by predators (Ings and Chittka 2009).
 Thus, in order to avoid cryptic predators, bumble bees exhibit reduced foraging behaviors to all flowers in a patch and increase discriminating behavior (Ings and Chittka 2008).
 Our experimental garden was relatively small (~25m2) and the effects of predators may have been diffuse over the entire flowering patch.
 That we did not find statistically significant impacts of cryptic ambush bugs in our results could therefore suggest that solitary bees exhibited similar avoidance behaviors at the patch level, regardless of the floral treatment.
+Manipulating patch-level ambush bug presence was beyond the scope of this study but warrants further investigation.